Getting Started and Planning for your Aquaponic System

 - Plumbing pipe and fittings – Will vary depending on number and type of grow beds, system layout and other factors.

-- Siphons or Stand pipes – Components required for flood and drain media beds, we recommend bell siphons and use them in most all of our systems.
+- Siphons or Stand pipes – Components required for flood and drain media beds or stand pipes for constant flow systems.

 - Water Pump – Size depends on desired tank exchange rate, pump head height, number of grow beds, plumbing lengths, widths and number of fittings.

-- Aerator, airlines and air stones – For fish tank and DWC beds.
+- Aerator, airlines and air stones – For fish tanks and deep water culture beds.

 - Liner – Optional if you are creating your own DWC troughs or custom tanks.